MicrosoftDocs/powerapps-docs/articles/environment-and-tenant-migration.md

 Another scenario is one where each customer has their own environment and data.
 When a new customer is added, a new environment is created for them, and you would migrate apps into their environment.

-## What resources you can migrate through packaging
+## Which resources can I migrate through packaging?

 When you export an app, the dependent resources for your app will also get exported into the package.
 Initially only a subset of all possible resource types will be supported as outlined in the table below.